So many people have been asking this question, Can you use an inflatable hot tub in winter?

 Inflatable hot tubs just don’t have the same level of insulation as their non-inflatable counterparts.
 And they don’t have a pump and blower to pump water through the heater.
 “So your basically heating the water and using air jets to blow the hot water around”

 Extra Expenses involved:

-This means that it will cost you more money in your electric bill to keep the tub running at your desired temperature unless you take some extra measures to insulate your hot tub ready for the freezing temperatures!. ” Is your hot tub worth the investment to you”
+This means that it will cost you more money on your electric bill to keep the tub running at your desired temperature unless you take some extra measures to insulate your hot tub ready for the freezing temperatures! ” Is your hot tub worth the investment to you”

 6 Top Tips On How To Insulate Your Inflatable Hot Tub For The Winter